 What is the Apprenticeship Levy?

-The Apprenticeship Levy is set to be introduced by the Government in April 2017.
-It will be paid at a rate of 0.5% of an employer’s wage bill, and will be paid through Pay As You Earn (PAYE).
+The Apprenticeship Levy was introduced by the Government in April 2017.
+It is paid at a rate of 0.5% of an employer’s wage bill through Pay As You Earn (PAYE).

 Why has the Levy been introduced?

 The Apprenticeship Levy has been introduced to help raise £3 billion per year to meet a target of three million new ‘high quality’ Apprenticeships by 2020.

 All companies receive an allowance of £15,000 for the levy, equivalent to 0.5% of a £3 million

 Example One: Employer of 250 employees, each with a gross salary of £20,000